henribas/FileManager/README.md

 # FileManager
-API Java/Quarkus for file management.
+Multipart web API in Java/Quarkus for upload and download files to and from a server.
+Uses the 'old' quarkus-resteasy-multipart, not the new quarkus-resteasy-reactive.